-NOTE: Make sure the replacement board is the same type (encoder or decoder) and installs in the same position as the faulty board.
+NOTE: When you install a mezzanine board, make sure it's type (encoder or decoder) and position is the same as the previous type and position.
 Changing the type, position, or number of encoder/decoder mezzanine boards renders the K2 Media Client inoperable.